DID YOU KNOW?

 - Our community is host to more than 25 Chinese artisans and performers who arrive in North Carolina in early November to assemble these beautiful, hand-made lanterns and share Chinese cultural arts performances during this annual celebration.

 - The North Carolina Chinese Lantern Festival is produced by Tianyu Arts & Culture, Inc., in cooperation with the Town of Cary.

 - Only select communities nation-wide enjoy a similar holiday festival.
 This year, Columbus, Indianapolis and Little Rock join Cary as hosts.
-We’re fortunate to have Chinese culture light up North Carolina during the holidays for the third year in a row!
+We’re fortunate to have Chinese culture light up North Carolina during the holidays for the fourth year in a row!

 - The ancient art of Chinese lantern making began in the Han Dynasty (206 BC to 220 AD), a significant period for science and innovation.
 Every year since, during Chinese New Year, families view colorful lanterns to symbolize respect for Chinese culture.

 - Lanterns on display are lit with more than 15,000 LED.